Zeroing in on cystic fibrosis

 Checkups?
 Children’s has ’em covered

-We see CF patients for checkups four times a year, three routine visits and one annual visit, which is based on Cystic Fibrosis Foundation guidelines.
+We see CF patients quarterly for routine visits – following Cystic Fibrosis Foundation guidelines.

 We’ll schedule the annual labs around the first quarterly visit to monitor every aspect of the condition.
 During that visit, we will obtain: